 Growth investing and value investing are two styles employed by stock-fund managers.
 Growth funds generally invest in stocks of companies believed to have above-average potential for growth in revenue, earnings, cash flow, or other similar criteria.
 These stocks typically have low dividend yields, if any, and above-average prices in relation to measures such as earnings and book value.
 Value funds typically invest in stocks whose prices are below average in relation to those measures; these stocks often have above-average dividend yields.
 Value stocks also may remain undervalued by the market for long periods of time.
 Growth and value stocks have historically produced similar long-term returns, though each category has periods when it outperforms the other.

-The Fund is subject to investment style risk, which is the chance that returns from the types of stocks in which the Fund invests will trail returns from global stock markets.
-Small-, mid-, and large-cap stocks, as well as non-U.S. value stocks, each tend to go through cycles of doing better-or worse-than other segments of the stock market or the global market in general.
+The Fund is subject to investment style risk, which is the chance that returns from large- and mid-capitalization value stocks will trail returns from the overall stock market.
+Large- and mid-cap value stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.
-Historically, small- and mid-cap stocks have been more volatile in price than large-cap stocks.
-The stock prices of small and mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions.
+Historically, mid-cap value stocks have been more volatile in price than large-cap value stocks.
+The stock prices of mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions.